iamkirankumaryadav/Library/Data Science/Encoding.md

 PHD | 2

 ### Dummy Encoding | OHE - One Hot Encoding (Better for Nominal)

-- **One Hot Encoding** converts each categorical label into binary vectors (0 & 1).
-- Each category becomes a separate feature.
-Suitable for features with a small number of categories.
+**OHE** converts each categorical label into binary vectors (0 & 1), and each category becomes a separate feature.

 ```python
 from sklearn.preprocessing import OneHotEncoder